 то RRO RAS/SPS Name Planning or Operational Telem.
-(Y/N) Year of Installation Default Status Notified Neighbor Description AEP RFC Rockport Emergency Unit Tripping Operational N 2009 Disarmed MISO To improve the voltage and stability performance of the Rockport area, the RAS will turbine trip one unit to achieve rapid reduction in total putput for a contingency as defined in Section 5.
-AEP RFC Rockport Unit Special Protection System Operational N 2009 Armed MISO, TVA To prevent the tripping g of both units by the im bedded safety opera ating limits, the l RAS will trip a unit.
-FE-S RFC Belmont RAS Operational Y 2011 Disarmed To prevent defined in S ility and the overloading of 138 kV outlets.
-V Vhen armed, the e RAS will trip a selected Ple asants unit for a contingency as COMED RFC Cordova /Quad Cities Multi-Line-Outage Unit Trip Scheme Operational N 2001 Armed MISO To prevent To prevent overloads in the area, the scheme will trip a Quad Cities unit and Cordova for multi-line outage scenarios.
-COMED RFC Dresden Unit 2 Trip Scheme 1 Operational/Non- redundant N 2004 Armed MISO то RRO RAS/SPS Name Planning or Operational Telem.
-(Y/N) Year of Installation Default Status Notified Neighbor Description To prevent Section 5.
-Dresden L Jnit 2 from becoming isc lated in to Dresden TR81, the sche me will trip Dre esden Unit 2 up oon the contingency as defined in COMED RFC East Frankfort TR83 Trip Scheme 1 Operational/Non- redundant N 2006 Armed - To prevent overloads on the East Frankfort 345/138 kV TR83 following the contingency as defined in Section 5.
+(Y/N) Year of Installation Default Status Notified Neighbor Description AEP RFC Rockport Emergency Unit Tripping Operational N 2009 Disarmed MISO To improve the voltage and stability performance of the Rockport area, the RAS will turbine trip one unit to achieve rapid reduction in total output for a contingency as defined in the operational procedure.
+AEP RFC Rockport Unit Special Protection System Operational N 2009 Armed MISO, TVA To prevent the tripping g of both units by the im bedded safety opera ating limits, the I RAS will trip a unit.
+FE-S RFC Belmont RAS Operational Y 2011 Disarmed ility and the overloading onal procedure. of 138 kV outlets.
+V Vhen armed, the e RAS will trip a selected Ple asants unit for a contingency as COMED RFC Dresden Unit 2 Trip Scheme 1 Operational/Non- redundant N 2004 Armed MISO To prevent Dresden Unit 2 from becoming isolated in to Dresden TR81, the scheme will trip Dresden Unit 2 upon the contingency as defined in the operational procedure.
+COMED RFC East Frankfort TR83 Trip Scheme 1 Operational/Non- redundant N 2006 Armed то RRO RAS/SPS Name Planning or Operational Telem.
+(Y/N) Year of Installation Default Status Notified Neighbor Description To prevent overloads on the East Frankfort 345/138 kV TR83 following the contingency as defined in the operational procedure.
 With the line out of service, if the loading on TR83 exceeds its emergency rating for 10 seconds, the secondary 138 kV CB will open.
-COMED RFC Electric Junction - North Aurora L11106 line Operational N 2006 Armed To prevent defined in S - es, the scheme will tran sfer trip of CS 0605 at TSS North A urora along 13 8 kV line L111 06 upon sensing contingency as COMED RFC Elgin Unit Stability Trip Scheme 2 Operational/Non- redundant N 2002 Armed a multi-pha se fault on ed in Section 5.
-If the e 138 kV '2-3' b us tie at 79 Sp aulding is oper Energy Center upon sensing rated in the closed position, it is
+COMED RFC Electric Junction - North Aurora L11106 Operational N 2006 Armed - es, the scheme will tran onal procedure. sfer trip of CS 0605 a at TSS North Au urora along 13 8 kV line L111 06 upon sensing contingency as COMED RFC Kincaid Unit Stability Trip Scheme 2 Operational/Non- redundant N Pre-1995 Armed MISO - and/or oscillatory instat n place at Kincaid.
+The · · · · · · · · · · · · · · · · · · · g Scheme and a Multiple Line t is out of service.
+COMEDRFCPowerton Unit Stability Trip Schemes2Operational/Non- redundantNPre-1995 & 2017ArmedMISO To prevent To prevent generator instability, the Multiple line outage trip scheme will trip the Powerton units for the loss of station outlets.